scipion-em/docs/docs/user/tutorials/modelBuilding/a091-importMask.rst

 -  Requirements to run this protocol and visualize results:

-   -  plugin:
+   -  plugin: *scipion-em*

--  menu: It does not appear in view.
+-  menu: It does not appear in *Model building* view.
 Press + and the pop up window to search a protocol will be opened (( (A)).
-Write any word related with the title of the protocol that you are looking for in the box.
-In this particular case we have written .
+Write any word related with the title of the protocol that you are looking for in the *Search* box.
+In this particular case we have written *mask*.
    Several protocols have been found related with this search word.
-Select the first one dessigned for the purpose that we are interested in ().
+   Select the first one dessigned for the purpose that we are interested in (*pwem - import mask*).

 -  Protocol form parameters ( (B)):